logo

 Abstract

-This study investigates the genetic mechanisms underlying the discordant polygenic associations between educational attainment (EA), autism spectrum disorder (ASD), and attention-deficit/hyperactivity disorder (ADHD).
-Using multivariable regression analyses of genome-wide summary statistics, the researchers found that EA-related genetic variation is shared across ASD and ADHD architectures, involving identical marker alleles.
-However, the polygenic association profile with EA is discordant for ASD and ADHD risk, indicating independent effects.
-Single-variant level analysis suggests either biological pleiotropy or co-localization of different risk variants, implicating MIR19A/19B microRNA mechanisms.
-At the polygenic level, the results point to a polygenic form of pleiotropy contributing to the genome-wide correlation between ASD and ADHD, consistent with effect cancellation across EA-related regions.
+Autism Spectrum Disorder (ASD) and Attention-Deficit/Hyperactivity Disorder (ADHD) are complex co-occurring neurodevelopmental conditions.
+Their genetic architectures reveal striking similarities but also differences, including strong, discordant polygenic associations with educational attainment (EA).
+To study genetic mechanisms that present as ASD-related positive and ADHD-related negative genetic correlations with EA, we carry out multivariable regression analyses using genome-wide summary statistics (N = 10,610–766,345).
+Our results show that EA-related genetic variation is shared across ASD and ADHD architectures, involving identical marker alleles.
+However, the polygenic association profile with EA, across shared marker alleles, is discordant for ASD versus ADHD risk, indicating independent effects.
+At the single-variant level, our results suggest either biological pleiotropy or co-localisation of different risk variants, implicating MIR19A/19B microRNA mechanisms.
+At the polygenic level, they point to a polygenic form of pleiotropy that contributes to the detectable genome-wide correlation between ASD and ADHD and is consistent with effect cancellation across EA-related regions.

 Publisher